apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 hadoop s3guard prune -hours 1 -minutes 30 -meta dynamodb://ireland-team -region eu-west-1
 ```

-Delete all entries more than 90 minutes old from the table "`ireland-team"` in
+Delete all file entries more than 90 minutes old from the table "`ireland-team"` in
 the region `eu-west-1`.

+### Audit the "authoritative state of a DynamoDB Table, `s3guard authoritative`

 ### Tune the I/O capacity of the DynamoDB Table, `s3guard set-capacity`